 This information should be updated frequently so that schools looking for recruits will have current information about your coursework and GPA.

 U.S. citizens, Canadian citizens, and those from U.S. territories are required to pay a $75 fee to complete registration with the NCAA Eligibility Center.
 All other international students must pay $130.
 There are fee waivers available for low-income students, but they are only available to students who live in the United States or one of its territories.
 American students who are eligible for fee waivers on the SAT or ACT are eligible to have their NCAA Eligibility Center fees waived entirely.

 What are the academic requirements to play an NCAA-sport?

 All postsecondary institutions have academic requirements for incoming students.
 The NCAA also has certain academic requirements that incoming students, with the exception of prospective Division III student-athletes, must meet before they will be accepted and allowed to play on a team.
-The rules for Division I athletes are changing effective August 1, 2016.
-The chart below shows the new academic requirements.
-The standards for Division II student-athletes are not changing until August 1, 2018, and therefore, both the current and future standards are shown in the chart below.
+The rules for Division I athletes changed on August 1, 2016, but the standards for Division II student-athletes are not changing until August 1, 2018, and therefore, both the current and future standards are shown in the chart below.

 |Division I||Division II (before August 1, 2018)||Division II (after August 1, 2018)|

 |Timing||10 required courses must be completed before the student starts his or her senior year (seven of which must be math, physical science, and English).||All courses must be finished between ninth grade and entering college.||All courses must be finished between ninth grade and entering college.|